LionelPaulus/Station-F-challenge/README.md

 /api/bookings/:bookingId | GET | Get details about a specific booking

 ## Security
-[x] The API for adding reservations checks if the desired slot is effectively free or not.
+- [x] The API for adding reservations checks if the desired slot is effectively free or not.
-[x] You can't add or edit a meeting room.
+- [x] You can't add or edit a meeting room.
-[x] You can't edit a booking.
+- [x] You can't edit a booking.
-[x] API input paramaters are checked to avoid breaking the server.
+- [x] API input paramaters are checked to avoid breaking the server.

 ## Suggestions for improvement
+- [ ] Simplify the data range inputs: maybe 1 date input and 2 time inputs.
+But Station F is open all night long so maybe we should be able to book a room over two days...
-[ ] Simplify the
+- [ ] Cache requests to the API.

-To do:
-x Secure booking with check of availibility
-- Simplify the search
-- Error message when booking doesn't work ?
-- Secure API (no delete, update, add when necessary)
+- [ ] Use history.pushState to update URL with the selected data range (can be useful for sharing the page).